Should I wear a mask to protect myself from influenza?

 Answer From Pritish K. Tosh, M.D.

-If you have influenza and need to leave your home, such as to go to a doctor's appointment, you can wear a mask, which may help reduce the spread of infection.
-The CDC also recommends avoiding contact with anyone if you're ill with influenza.
+If you have the flu and need to leave your home, such as to go to a doctor's appointment, you can wear a mask.
+This may help reduce the spread of infection.
+The CDC also recommends avoiding contact with anyone if you're ill with the flu.

-People who live in community housing — such as college dorms, nursing homes or military barracks — are at higher risk of influenza because they're in contact with more potentially infected people.
+People who live in community housing — such as college dorms, nursing homes or military barracks — are at higher risk of the flu because they're in contact with more potentially infected people.

-For health care workers caring for people with influenza, surgical-type masks may help block respiratory droplets carrying influenza germs and transmission of germs from the hands to the mouth.
-However, in most cases, the best way to protect yourself from influenza is to follow preventive measures such as washing your hands often and getting your annual influenza vaccination.
+For health care workers caring for people with influenza, surgical-type masks may help block respiratory droplets carrying influenza germs and prevent the spread of germs from the hands to the mouth.
+However, in most cases, the best way to protect against the flu is to follow preventive measures such as washing hands often and getting an annual flu vaccination.

 Pritish K. Tosh, M.D.